Nippon Sangoku: Buo

-Publication
+Okimi is a clever young descendant of the pre-Sangoku era royalty and distant relative of Fuji III, who fled to Buo.

+Media

+Manga

 Written and illustrated by Ikka Matsuki, Nippon Sangoku began serialization on Shogakukan's Ura Sunday website and MangaONE app on November 24, 2021.
-Its chapters have been compiled into six tankōbon volumes as of November 2024.
+Its chapters have been compiled into seven tankōbon volumes as of April 2026.

+On June 1, 2026, Matsuki announced the manga was going on hiatus due to him recovering from steroid withdrawal syndrome.